-MLOps is an engineering discipline that aims to unify machine learning system development and machine learning system operations.
+Machine Learning Operations ( MLOps )is an engineering discipline that aims to unify machine learning system development and machine learning system operations.
 It focuses on automating and streamlining the processes of deploying, monitoring, and maintaining ML models in production environments.
 The goal is to enhance the quality, speed, and consistency of deploying machine learning solutions.
-While DevOps focuses on the continuous integration (CI) and continuous delivery (CD) of software, MLOps introduces an additional layer that specifically deals with the unique challenges of machine learning models.
-These include model versioning, data versioning, model performance monitoring, and the dynamic nature of learning models which may require retraining over time due to model drift.

 MLOps relies on a range of tools and services designed to facilitate various aspects of the machine learning lifecycle.
 These include: